(The Women’s Economic Empowerment Working Group)

 Studies show that unpaid care work is associated with time poverty and limited mobility, constraining women’s ability to participate in and benefit from market engagement and economic empowerment.
 The burden of unpaid care responsibilities on women undermines progress towards gender equality and can entrench women and their households in a poverty trap.
 At the same time, studies show that in some cases women prefer working in the care sphere compared with available economic opportunities—such as women who choose to take on additional unpaid work to care for children instead of seeking full- or part-time paid employment in the market.
 Also, reducing women’s unpaid care responsibilities does not always sufficiently ease women’s time poverty to increase women’s market engagement and economic independence.

-The WEEWG will develop a technical brief on measuring and integrating unpaid care work into economic assessments and on promoting the recognition, reduction and redistribution, as well as women’s agency, around unpaid care work in WEE and market systems development.
+The WEEWG developed a technical brief on measuring and integrating unpaid care work into economic assessments and on promoting the recognition, reduction and redistribution, as well as women’s agency, around unpaid care work in WEE and market systems development.

 - What are the appropriate methodologies and tools in understanding and measuring positive changes to unpaid care work as related to market systems programming?